November 20, 2022Review Recipe

-- This boys’ car themed, growing up too fast, joint birthday party has lots of fun to keep guests entertained.
+- This car themed, growing up too fast, joint birthday party is lots of fun

 There are so many things to love about this unique party, most of which Jennifer dreamed up and did herself!

-First off, I love the natural décor Jennifer used throughout the styling, including salvaged wood stumps and moss.
+First off, we love the natural décor Jennifer used throughout the styling, including salvaged wood stumps and moss.
 She created several tableaus using these natural elements and a few well-chosen props.

+The party favor table is adorable.
+The banner hanging above the rustic log-inspired font is perfect: “Little Lumberjacks and Jills”.
+The centerpiece of the table was awesome—a log cabin made from Lincoln Logs.
 How clever are those “log cabin” favor bags?
-Jennifer filled them with rubber ducks dressed as lumberjacks, pancake mix and bubbles.
+Jennifer filled them with rubber ducks dressed as lumberjacks, pancake mixes, and bubbles.

 Adults were gifted with CDs whose playlist included hits like “Feed the Tree” and “Lumberjack”.

 Jennifer knows kids and how to keep them entertained.
 She planned for some awesome activities including a lumberjack-themed sensory bin.
 It was full of birdseed, wood pieces, scoops, nets, a toy saw, and moss.
 She also had a DIY log cabin playhouse made of cardboard.
 Isn’t it amazing?
 We know the kids loved playing in it.